alexandercerutti/roxe/README.md

 **Description**:

-Performs unbscription on all the passed `Subscription`;
+Performs unbscription on all the passed `Subscription`; Save all the subscriptions you create in an array and then pass it to the method to remove them all.
+Then, initialize back the array to empty.

 <br>

 ___
 <br>